 - Jackpot: How the Super-Rich Really Live—and How their Wealth Harms Us All by Michael Mechanic—The curious lives of the rich and not-so-famous

 This is one of the books I’ve included in my post, Gaining a global perspective on the world around us.

-You might also enjoy reading my posts, 7 insightful books that explain what caused the Great Recession, and The nonfiction books I’ve reviewed here in 2018.
+You might also enjoy reading my post, 7 insightful books that explain what caused the Great Recession.